 Error Message Probable Cause ◯ Can not change.
 The selected setting cannot be changed with the selected pattern.
-Change speed controller mode to "OFF".
+1 Change speed controller mode to "OFF".
 The "Start/Stop" button was pressed without connecting the foot controller while the setting for adjusting the stitch width using the sewing speed controller is set to [ON].
 1 Delete the selected pattern.
-5Cancel OK)Delete The stitch mode was changed.
+5Cancel (0K)Delete The stitch mode was changed.
 This message appears when the current pattern is to be deleted.
 O Disconnect foot control.
 The "Start/Stop" button was pressed while the foot controller was connected.
-1 Lift buttonhole lever.
+O Lift buttonhole lever.
 A stitch other than the buttonhole, bar tack or darning stitch was selected and the "Start/Stop" button was pressed while the buttonhole lever is lowered.
 1 Lower buttonhole lever.
 The buttonhole, bar tack or darning stitch was selected and the "Start/ Stop" button was pressed while the buttonhole lever is raised.
 O Lower presser foot lever.
 The "Start/Stop" button, "Reverse/Reinforcement Stitch" button or "Thread Cutter" button was pressed while the presser foot was raised.
 1 No more stitches can be combined.
 You tried to combine more than 70 decorative stitches, stain stitches, cross stitches or combined utility stitches.
 1 Release twin needle setting.
 The twin needle setting is selected while a pattern that cannot be sewn with the twin needle is selected. • Return bobbin winding shaft to left.
 The "Reverse/Reinforcement Stitch" button, "Needle Position" button or "Thread Cutter" button was pressed while the bobbin winder shaft is moved to the right.
 Saving A pattern is being saved.
-Otherwise, the stitch settings are being saved. ^O Select pattern.
-The "Start/Stop" button or "Reverse/Reinforcement Stitch" button was pressed after a stitch has been deleted.
-A The safety device has been activated.
+Otherwise, the stitch settings are being saved. 🛈 Select pattern.
+The "Start/Stop" button or "Reverse/Reinforcement Stitch" button was pressed after a stitch has been deleted. ▲ The safety device has been activated.
 The motor locked up because the thread is tangled.
 Winding bobbin thread.
 The bobbin winder is winding the bobbin.
+F01~F09 If error message "F01" through "F09" appears in the LCD while the sewing machine is being used, the machine may be malfunctioning.
+Contact your nearest authorized service center.

 APPENDIX Nothing appears in the LCD If nothing appears in the LCD when the sewing machine is turned on, the brightness of the LCD is either too light or too dark.
 If this is the case, perform the following operation.
 Turn off the sewing machine.
 While pressing (\Rightarrow) (Cancel/clear key) in the operation panel, turn on the sewing machine.
 Press () or () (Stitch width keys).
 Adjust the brightness of the LCD so that the screens can be seen. • (\mathbf{x}) Turn off the sewing machine, then turn it on 4 again.
 Operation beep Each time a key is pressed or an incorrect operation is performed, a beep is sounded.
 For a correct operation One beep is sounded.
-If an incorrect operation is performed Two or four beeps are sounded.

-If the machine locks up, for example, because the thread is tangled
+- If an incorrect operation is performed Two or four beeps are sounded. - If the machine locks up, for example, because the thread is tangled